 - 1. Outline the structure and function of the liver. - 2.
-Describe the common laboratory measures of liver function and compare and contrast diagnostic testing methods to evaluate the degree of hepatic injury in the patient who presents with hepatitis. - 3.
+Describe the common laboratory measures of liver function and select the appropriate tests to assess the nature and degree of hepatic injury in the patient who presents with hepatitis. - 3.
 Describe the classification of the various hepatitis viruses. - 4.
-Discuss the epidemiology, diagnosis, management, and prevention of hepatitis A and E. - 5.
+Discuss the epidemiology, management, and prevention of hepatitis A and E. - 5.
 Identify the appropriate approach to diagnosis and management of hepatitis B and D, including a strategy for using selective serologic testing. - 6.
 Design a best practice approach to clinical staging and management of chronic hepatitis C infection. - 7.
 Discuss the current options for, and efficacy of, directed antiviral therapy of chronic hepatitis C. - 8.
 Educate patients on the role of liver transplantation in the treatment of end-stage liver disease, including benefits, limitations, and patient selection.